-This week in social media news, Instagram extends the time limit for Live videos to four hours, TikTok announces a global partnership with Shopify, Pinterest rolls out a new suite of tools for merchants, Facebook publishes new research on optimal ad frequency, Snapchat adds new a barcode feature that lets users snap food and wine labels and more.
+This week in social media news, Pinterest adds 26 million more monthly active users in Q3, TikTok and Postmates team up to offer four creator-inspired treats in Los Angeles, Instagram extends the time limit for Live videos to four hours, TikTok announces a global partnership with Shopify, Pinterest rolls out a new suite of tools for merchants, Facebook publishes new research on optimal ad frequency and more.

 Instagram Extends Live Time Limit And Will Soon Add Live Archive